gwpicard/8-puzzle-solver/README.md

-# 8-puzzle-solver
+# 8-Puzzle AI Solver

-AI solver for 8-puzzle game
+An AI solver for the 8-puzzle game, generalised to n-dimensions of the puzzle.